stefanofa/awesome/TOPICS.md

 *   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI

-## audio

-*   [elevenlabs/ui](https://github.com/elevenlabs/ui) - ElevenLabs UI is a component library and custom registry built on top of shadcn/ui to help you build multimodal agents faster.

-*   [Vanilagy/mediabunny](https://github.com/Vanilagy/mediabunny) - Pure TypeScript media toolkit for reading, writing, and converting video and audio files, directly in the browser.

-*   [goldfire/howler.js](https://github.com/goldfire/howler.js) - Javascript audio library for the modern web.

 ## components

 *   [elevenlabs/ui](https://github.com/elevenlabs/ui) - ElevenLabs UI is a component library and custom registry built on top of shadcn/ui to help you build multimodal agents faster.